rejeep/authlogic-password-reset-tutorial/README.markdown

       end
     end

+## Integration test
-And at last, you might also want to create a Cucumber test for it.
+And at last, you might also want to create a Cucumber test for it

     Scenario: Reset password
       Given I am not logged in